 The regulations under Code Sections 860A through 860G (the "REMIC Regulations") provide that a transfer of a noneconomic residual interest is disregarded for all federal income tax purposes if a significant purpose of the transfer is to impede the assessment or collection of tax.
 Such a purpose exists if, at the time of the transfer, the transferor knew or should have known that the transferee would be unwilling or unable to pay taxes on its share of the taxable income of the REMIC.

-Pursuant to a safe harbor, a transferor will be presumed to lack such knowledge (or reason to know) if, after a reasonable investigation, (1) the transferor finds that the transferee historically paid its debts as they came due, and finds no significant evidence that the transferee would not continue to do so, (2) the transferee represents to the transferor that the transferee understands that it might incur tax liabilities in excess of any cash received with respect to the residual interest and that the transferee intends to pay the taxes associated with owning the residual interest as they come due, (3) the transferee represents that it will not cause income from the noneconomic residual interest to be attributable to a foreign permanent establishment or fixed base (within the meaning of an applicable income tax treaty) of the transferee or another U.S. taxpayer, and (4) the transfer satisfies either an "asset test" or a "formula test," as set forth in the REMIC Regulations.
+Pursuant to a safe harbor, a transferor will be presumed to lack such knowledge (or reason to know) if, after a reasonable investigation, the transferor finds that the transferee historically paid its debts as they came due, and finds no significant evidence that the transferee would not continue to do so, and the transferee represents to the transferor that (1) the transferee understands that it might incur tax liabilities in excess of any cash received with respect to the residual interest and (2) the transferee intends to pay the taxes associated with owning the residual interest as they come due.
+The scope of due diligence required under this rule is uncertain.
+A residual interest in a REMIC (including a residual interest with significant value at issuance) is a noneconomic residual interest unless, at the time of the transfer, (1) the present value of the expected future distributions on the residual interest at least equals the product of the present value of the anticipated excess inclusions and the highest corporate income tax rate in effect for the year in which the transfer occurs and (2) the transferor reasonably expects that for each anticipated excess inclusion the transferee will receive distributions from the REMIC at or after the time at which taxes accrue on the anticipated excess inclusion in an amount sufficient to satisfy the taxes accrued.

+In February 2000, the Treasury Department proposed regulations that would modify the safe harbor described above relating to transfers of noneconomic residuals.
+In order to comply with the safe harbor, the proposed regulations would impose an additional requirement that the present value of the anticipated tax liabilities associated with holding the residual interest not exceed the sum of (1) the present value of any consideration given to the transferee to acquire the residual interest, (2) the present value of the expected future distributions on the residual interest and (3) the present value of the anticipated tax savings associated with holding the interest as the REMIC generates losses.
+The regulations are proposed to be effective for transfers of noneconomic residuals on or after February 4, 2000.

+The Internal Revenue Service has issued additional guidance in Rev. Proc.
+2001-12 concerning the safe harbor relating to transfers of noneconomic residuals.
+The Revenue Procedure provides an alternative means of complying with the safe harbor to the present value test described above.
+The alternative test is satisfied for a transfer if: